gPROMS Process example

 - Choose decision variables.
 These are taken from the items shown in green in figure 2 – for example feed addition rates, steam rates and so on.

-The optimisation results show that it is indeed possible to improve the operation significantly.
+The optimization results show that it is indeed possible to improve the operation significantly.

 Batch temperature showing optimal batch length (red) vs original (blue)

-Figure 5 – Selected results from the batch process optimisation
+Figure 5 – Selected results from the batch process optimization

 The profiles for the optimal case vs the original simulation case are shown above.